123AGustien/sextant-orbital-resilience-framework/README_TRIAL_MANOEUVRE_ENGINE.md

 - POWER_FAILURE
 - INERTIAL_DESYNCHRONIZATION

----

-## Future Capability

-The architecture has been designed so that future navigation capabilities may be incorporated without changing the overall framework.

-Possible future extensions include:

-- deterministic orbital correction planning
-- trajectory optimisation
-- orbital station-keeping
-- attitude control planning
-- propulsion optimisation
-- rendezvous support
-- autonomous recovery planning
-- collision-risk assessment
-- CPA-style closest-approach prediction for orbital operations
-- mission planning assistance

-These capabilities are **not implemented in v2.4**.

----

-## Safety Statement

-All manoeuvre outputs produced by this engine are simulation artefacts intended for architecture validation, software testing, education and research.

-They shall **not** be interpreted as operational spacecraft commands.

-Any future operational navigation capability would require independent guidance, navigation and control (GNC) systems together with mission-specific validation and human authorisation.

----

-## Position within the Framework

-Scenario
-↓
-Orbital Engine
-↓
-Trial Manoeuvre Simulation Engine
-↓
-Failsafe Transition Engine
-↓
-Validation Core
-↓
-Memory Core
-↓
-Audit Core
-↓
-Captain AI Lena Decision Display

----

-© Sextant Orbital Resilience Framework v2.4
-Deterministic Orbital Domain Simulation Framework
+# Future Capability

+The architecture has been designed to allow future expansion through dedicated validated navigation modules.

+Possible future extensions may include:

+- Deterministic orbital correction planning
+- Trajectory optimisation
+- Orbital station-keeping analysis
+- Attitude control planning
+- Propulsion optimisation
+- Rendezvous support
+- Autonomous recovery planning
+- Collision-risk assessment
+- Closest-approach prediction models
+- Mission planning assistance

+These capabilities are **not implemented in Sextant Orbital Resilience Framework v2.4**.

+# Safety Statement

+Any manoeuvre output generated by this engine shall be interpreted only as a simulation result.

+It shall not be interpreted as:

+- A spacecraft command
+- A flight instruction
+- A navigation order
+- A collision avoidance recommendation

+Any future operational navigation capability would require:

+- Independent Guidance, Navigation and Control (GNC) systems
+- Mission-specific validation
+- Regulatory compliance
+- Human authorisation
+- Operational certification

+# Position Within Framework